mhenke/CFML-in-100-minutes/cfml100mins.markdown

 </tr>
 </table>

-\*The first few lines in the first example are simple if you’ve done any programming language before, but the last few get interesting when combining strings and numbers.
+\*The first few lines in the first example are simple if you've done any programming language before, but the last few get interesting when combining strings and numbers.
 The code looks a little messy since after each instruction we output a variable.